wonkyoc/data-curation/README.md

 Step 2-1: zstandard -> jsonl.
 The data format is sometimes compressed as zstandard.
 Use `zsd2jsonl.py` to convert it to .jsonl

 Step 3: combine datasets to a single file.
-At this point, we have curated datasets and need to make a single big file.
-(WIP)
+If we have curated datasets then we need to make a single big file.
+This can be done by `combine_data()` in `collect_data.py`

 ```
 data/a.jsonl -->